fk1blow/dobar/README.md

 Dobar is a bot that has many capabilities to respond on user input, by evaluating it in order to detect user's actual intention(in doing stuff).
 It will understand predefined topics within a conversation and react with a response, through its interface(and adapters).

+tl;dr - slot based conversations provided by a (sort of) simple api

 ## Interface

 _and more possible ways to interact, through different adapters/interfaces_

-Dobar's interface is how user interacts with it, how it gives input or how it receives it.
-It is the only way for the outside world, to interact with Dobar, no matter if there are conversations or not!
+Dobar's interface is how user interacts with it, how it gives input or how it receives it, the only way for the outside world to interact with Dobar.

 #### Interface Adapters

-Adapters are what they are - adapt an api to dobar's conversation and provide the way to interact and dialog with it.
+Adapters are what they are - adapt an api to dobar's conversation and provide the way to interact(and dialog) with it.

 Adapters default:
   1. console or terminal adapter